AppertaFoundation/oe_installer/README.md

 Please use version 4.3.* of VirtualBox.
 Version 5 is known to have problems with shared folders.

 These install scripts should also run on a windows platform.
 If you receive an error about 'file cannot be created' (operation not permitted) on a very long filename, then chances are your installation directory along with the long filename has exceeded the 260 character limit imposed by certain parts of the Windows OS.
-Try changing your installion directory to something less than 30 charcters, eg C:\openeys
+Try changing your installion directory to something less than 30 charcters, eg C:\openeyes